On the cohomology of p-adic analytic spaces, II: The $C_{\rm st}$-conjecture

 \subsubsection{Proper rigid analytic varieties over $K$}

 Let $X_K$ be a proper smooth rigid analytic variety over $K$.
 Let $X=X_{K,C}$.
 The following result generalizes \cite[Cor.\,1.10]{CN1}, where semistable reduction was assumed.
-We note that all the cohomology groups involved have finite dimension: for \'etale cohomology this is the result of Scholze \cite[Th.\,1.1]{Sch}; for Hyodo-Kato cohomology this follows from the Hyoodo-Kato isomorphism and finitness of de Rham cohomology. \begin{theorem} Let $r\geq 0$.
+We note that all involved cohomology groups have finite dimension: for \'etale cohomology this is the result of Scholze \cite[Th.\,1.1]{Sch}; for Hyodo-Kato cohomology this follows from the Hyodo-Kato isomorphism and finiteness of de Rham cohomology. \begin{theorem} Let $r\geq 0$.
 There exists a natural $\bst$-linear and $\sg_K$-equivariant period isomorphism

 that preserves the Frobenius and the monodromy operators, and induces a filtered isomorphism

 \end{theorem} In particular, have the following natural isomorphisms

 \begin{proof} Take $s > r$.
 To define the period maps consider the following composition